olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 ### Rendering to Shadow DOM

-Add a `render()` method to your class and make it return a Lit-HTML [template result](https://lit-html.polymer-project.org/guide/writing-templates), by using the `html` template literal tag:
+Add a `render()` method to your class and return a Lit-HTML [template result](https://lit-html.polymer-project.org/guide/writing-templates), by using the `html` template literal tag:

 ```
 class WCPSummary extends LitElement {